 A Comedy of Political Ambition Gone Awry

-Macbeth is the ultra-wealthy thane who resides at palatial Glamis Castle, situated within earshot of an idyllic place known as Pipers’ Point1, found somewhere in the wilds of the Scottish highlands.
-He is led to dastardly and treasonous thoughts by the flattery and half-baked prophecies of three witches2, thoughts that were soon to become especially conspicuous once their prophecy that Macbeth will be made the Thane of Cawdor3 comes “miraculously” true.
-He is a powerful yet fatally self-important man, with a born-to-rule mentality and an over-inflated ego, lacking completely in humility or grace.
+Macbeth is an ultra-wealthy Thane who resides at the palatial Glamis Castle, situated within earshot of an idyllic place known as the Pipers’ Point1, located somewhere in the wilds of the Scottish highlands.
+He is led to dastardly and treasonous thoughts by the flattery and half-baked prophecies of three witches2, thoughts that would soon become especially conspicuous once their prophecy (that Macbeth will soon be made the Thane of Cawdor3) comes “miraculously” true.
+He is a powerful yet fatally self-important man, with a born-to-rule mentality and an over-inflated ego, lacking completely in humility and grace.
 He is therefore easily tempted into treason and murder to fulfill his ambitions to the throne, and once crowned King, he embarks on yet further atrocities to consolidate his slender grip on power.
 Ultimately, Macbeth proves himself much better suited to the Machiavellian intrigue of politics than to any meaningful or substantive policy.
-He lacks the skills necessary to rule without constantly undermining friend and foe alike to protect his position, or else to cover for his litany of failures, let alone (heaven forbid) to serve his subjects in order to improve their general health and prosperity … MALCOLM TURNBULL
+He lacks the skills necessary to rule without constantly undermining friend and foe alike to protect his position, or else to cover for his litany of failures, let alone (heaven forbid) to serve his subjects dutifully in order to improve their general health and prosperity … MALCOLM TURNBULL

 Lady Macbeth –

 Macbeth’s wife, and a deeply ambitious woman who remorselessly lusts for both power and position.
 Initially, she seems to be both strong and capable in her role, until her true colours are revealed, when she urges Macbeth (Turnbull) to kill King Duncan (Abbott) and seize the crown.
-After the bloodshed begins, Lady Macbeth falls victim firstly to the conspicuous narcissism that attends those who would court the spotlight for the glamour of fame and position4, then to guilt over her misdeeds, until finally descending into the dark realms of madness.
-Her conscience, such that it is, affects her to such an extent that she eventually dies a broken woman, no doubt in no small part as she comprehends the damage she has wrought both to her reputation and, irrevocably, to her sovereign nation … JULIE BISHOP
+After the bloodshed begins, Lady Macbeth falls victim firstly to the conspicuous narcissism that attends those who would court the spotlight for the glamour of fame and position4, then to guilt over her serial misdeeds, until finally descending into the dark realms of madness.
+Her conscience, such that it is, affects her to such an extent that she eventually dies a broken woman, no doubt in no small part as she comprehends the damage that she has wrought both to her reputation and, irrevocably, to her sovereign nation … JULIE BISHOP

 The Three Witches –